hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-gcp-v2/02-terraform-cloud-setup/assignment.md

 </style>
 The first step to begin work with your deployment tasks is to set up your Terraform Cloud resources.

-1- HashiCorp Cloud Platform Account
+## Create a HashiCorp Cloud Platform Account

-===
+---

+Follow these step-by-step instructions:

-- Sign up for a free HCP Account at https://portal.cloud.hashicorp.com/sign-in
+1. Sign up for a free HCP Account by visiting https://portal.cloud.hashicorp.com/sign-in.

-- If you already have an account, sign in with your existing credentials.
+1. If you already have an account, sign in using your existing credentials and goto Step 5

-- Follow the on-screen instructions to verify your email address
+1. Complete the on-screen instructions to verify your email address.

-- Setup your Organization.
-We recommend using the default name provided
+1. When prompted to "**Set up your Organization**, we recommended using the default name provided.

-- Navigate to <x>Services</x> <x>Terraform</x> and follow the "Continue to Terraform Cloud" link  to https://app.terraform.io
+1. Go to **Services** -**Terraform** and click on the **Continue to Terraform Cloud** link to access https://app.terraform.io.

-- Select  <x>Continue with HCP account</x> to sign in with your HCP credentials
+1. Select **Continue with HCP account** to sign in using your HCP credentials.

-- If prompted to Create a new HCP-linked account click <x>Continue</x>
+1. If prompted to create a new HCP-linked account, click  **Continue**.

-- Once in the Terraform Cloud portal,  select <x>Start from Scratch</x> and create an Organization
+1. Once you are in the Terraform Cloud portal, you should be prompted to Choose your setup workflow

-- Next you'll be prompted to create a workspace.
-Select the <x>CLI-driven workflow</x> panel and use any name you wish for the workspace name, entering a description is optional, click <x>Create workspace</x>
+- Select  **Start from Scratch**
+- Name your organization.
+We recommend using the prefix  used to create the HCP Organization.
+- Click **Create an organization**

+1. When prompted to Create a workspace:
+- Select the **CLI-driven workflow**
+- Name the workspace anything you want to
+- Description is optional
+- Click **Create workspace**

-2- Terraform Cloud Trial Plan
+## Activate the Terraform Cloud Standard Plan
-===
-- To enable a Trial of the "Standard" plan features, navigate to <x>Organizational Settings</x>  <x>Plan & Billing</x>, click <x>Edit plan</x> in the middle of the page

-- Choose the radio button for <x>Standard Plan</x> and click  <x>Next</x> in the bottom left corner

-- On the next screen click the radio button for <x>Pay-as-you-go</x>, then click <x>Next</x> in the bottom left corner
+---

+1. To activate  the Standard plan features required for the lab:

+- From the Projects & workspaces dashboard, navigate to **Settings**-**Organizational Settings**-**Plan & Billing**
+- Click **Edit plan**
+- Select **Standard Plan** then Click  **Next**
+- Select **Pay-as-you-go** then Click **Next**
-- On the next screen click <x>Activate plan</x> (Do not enter any CC information)
+- On the final screen click **Activate plan** (Do not enter any CC information)

 Please see the example images below.

 ![Enable Trial](../assets/enable_trial_2.png)